Skip to Content

 Petrified wood is a common material that can be found all around the world.
 Buying petrified wood is safe, and there are not so many fakes.
 It’s partially true; however, in small objects or costume jewelry, there is a possibility to come across fakes.

-It is better to buy petrified wood from a reputable dealer asking questions about the origin.
+It is better to buy petrified wood from a reputable dealer who asks questions about its origin.
 It is safe to purchase petrified wood in a rough state, but always pay attention to the slabs and slices.
-Buying near the petrified wood localities and from specialized shops are the best places for purchase.
+Buying near the petrified wood localities and from specialized shops are the best places to make a purchase.

 BTW: If you are looking for the best UV light for rockhounding, find out my picks below (Amazon links):